 The skill of belaying is one of the cornerstones of climbing safety.
-Belaying is simply the technique for holding the rope for a climber so that they are safe if they fall and that they won’t fall and hit the ground if they do take a leader fall or a fall while top-roping.
+Belaying is simply the technique for holding the climbing rope for a climber so that they are safe if they fall off the rock and that they won’t hit the ground if they do take a leader fall or a fall while top-roping.

 Belaying is an Essential Skill

 The belayer, the person who establishes a belay by holding the rope, turns a climbing rope into a safety tool rather than what the great climber Royal Robbins once called “a lethal weapon.”
 Belaying, while sounding rather complicated, is actually an easy climbing skill to learn and to become a good belayer mostly requires lots of practice.

 Belaying is the most critical part of your climbing safety chain.
 It’s also a part that can go badly wrong with belayer error or inattention.
 A good and conscientious belayer can and will save your life if you fall.
 A bad and inattentive belayer can drop you to the ground and kill or maim you.
 Be a good belayer and expect your climbing partner to be the same.